Totally positive elements with $m$ partitions exist in almost all real quadratic fields: Introduction

 where $ \lambda_i \in \O_K^+ $ for $ 1 \leq i \leq \ell $.
 Again, two partitions are considered to be the same if they differ only by the order of their parts.
 We define $ p_K(\alpha) $ to be the number of partitions of $ \alpha $ and call $ p_K $ the \emph{partition function} associated with the number field $ K $.
 We also set $ p_K(0) := 1 $.

-Compared with the integer partition function $ p(n) $, the partition function $ p_K(n) $ is poorly understood.
-The problem to determine the asymptotic behavior of $ p_K(\alpha) $ as the norm of $ \alpha $ grows to infinity was proposed by Rademacher \cite{Rad50} and solved for a real quadratic field by Meinardus \cite{Mei53}, whose result was generalized to an arbitrary number field (which is not even required to be totally real) by Mitsui \cite{Mit78}.
+Compared with the integer partition function $ p(n) $, the function $ p_K(n) $ is poorly understood.
+The problem to determine the asymptotic behavior of $ p_K(\alpha) $ as the norm of $ \alpha $ grows to infinity was proposed by Rademacher \cite{Rad50} and solved by Meinardus, first for a real quadratic field \cite{Mei53} and then in general \cite{Mei56}.
+If $ K $ is a totally real field of degree $ d $ and discriminant $ \Delta $, then \cite[Satz 3, p.
+346]{Mei56} shows that

+as $ \Nm(\alpha) \to \infty $.
+Here $ \zeta $ denotes the Riemann zeta function.
+This result was further generalized to a number field which is not required to be totally real by Mitsui \cite{Mit78}.

 Some basic properties of $ p_K $ were established in a paper of Stern and the author \cite{SZ}.
 In particular, $ p_K(\alpha) $ satisfies a recurrence formula similar to a well known recurrence for $ p(n) $ \cite[Theorem 1]{SZ}, which can be used to compute particular values of $ p_K(\alpha) $.
 It can also be applied to prove a result about the parity of $ p_K(n) $, where $ n \in \Z_{\geq 1} $ \cite[Theorem 2]{SZ}.
 In two recent papers, Jang, Kim, and Kim developed a framework for extending partition identities from $ \Z $ to $ \O_K $ and used it to prove a version of the Euler--Glaisher Theorem \cite[Theorem 4.1]{JKK1}, Sylvester's Theorem \cite[Theorem 3.2]{JKK2}, and the Rogers--Ramanujan identities over a totally real field \cite[Theorem 3.8, Corollary 3.13]{JKK2}.
-However, these results are formal generalizations that do not reveal anything deep about the additive structure of the underlying field.
+The Frobenius problem for totally positive integers was studied by Fukshansky and Shi \cite{FS}.